Ivory (wrestler): Various storylines (2001–2005)

-In 2003, Ivory became a face, and wrestled sporadically in the women's division.
+In 2003, Ivory became a face and wrestled sporadically in the women's division.
 In June of that year, she had three pinfall victories over the WWE Women's Champion, Jazz, but never received a title match opportunity.
 Her only pay-per-view appearance in the course of the year was on December 14 at Armageddon, where she unsuccessfully challenged Molly Holly for the Women's Championship, after Molly grabbed her tights for leverage, and managed to capture the victory.
 She also served as a trainer on the third season of Tough Enough, and did broadcasting duties at WWE events.
 Ivory also spent eight weeks working as a trainer at WWE's then-developmental territory, Ohio Valley Wrestling (OVW) and also made one televised appearance against Jillian Hall in a losing effort.
 In May of that year, she and Todd Grisham began hosting The WWE Experience, a weekly television show that recapped events from Raw and SmackDown!.
 On July 22, 2005, several weeks before WWE Experience ended in August 2005, WWE announced that Ivory had opted not to renew her contract with the company.

-Return to the independent circuit (2005–2006)
+Independent circuit (2005–2006)

 After leaving WWE, Moretti began wrestling sporadically on the independent circuit under her birth name.
-On November 19, 2005 in Spartanburg, South Carolina at A Tribute to Starrcade, she teamed with Bambi to defeat Team Blondage (Krissy Vaine and Amber O'Neal) for the CCW Tag Team Championship.
-On April 21, 2006 in Surrey, British Columbia, Moretti defeated Rebecca Knox for Extreme Canadian Championship Wrestling (ECCW)'s NWA SuperGirls Championship.
+On November 19, 2005, in Spartanburg, South Carolina at A Tribute to Starrcade, she teamed with Bambi to defeat Team Blondage (Krissy Vaine and Amber O'Neal) for the CCW Tag Team Championship.
+On April 21, 2006, in Surrey, British Columbia, Moretti defeated Rebecca Knox for Extreme Canadian Championship Wrestling (ECCW)'s NWA SuperGirls Championship.
 She also successfully retained her title in a match the following night.
 Afterward, Moretti decided to stay with ECCW to help create a strong women's division.
 She held the title for approximately five months before losing it to Nattie Neidhart on October 8, 2006.

 On March 5, 2011, Moretti appeared at the Women Superstars Uncensored (WSU) 4 Year Anniversary event, where she was inducted into the WSU Hall of Fame.
 She also appeared on the event, preventing Rick Cataldo from interfering successfully in the WSU Spirit Championship bout, hitting Cataldo with the Poison Ivory, between Brittney Savage and Sassy Stephie.
 As a result, Stephie was able to win, capturing the championship and thanking Ivory for her help.